THE PRESENCE OF THEIR ABSENCE is ready for you on The links below:

-Now, in his early sixties, Fred embarks on a journey to discover what had happened to his family in Poland during the Shoah.
+Now, Fred embarks on a journey to discover what had happened to his family in Poland during the Shoah.
 His primary goal is to find a single photo of his grandparents.
 With only the will to push his limits, Fred constructs his family tree.

 Then, he is dropped into an unknown that will reconnect him to his past.
-With helpers in Poland, Israel, and Germany, he begins to unshackle his own pain and construct his future.
+With helpers abroad, he begins to unshackle his own pain and construct his future.
 Finally, from Atlanta, a Baptist minister leads Fred to a graveyard in Poland where he will rescue from oblivion a single family’s fate.

 And in his quest for details that endow his identity, Fred draws us into an experience that transcends the larger catastrophe – the will to love.